Art4/json-api-client/docs/helper-parser.md

 ### Parse a JSON API response body

 Assuming you have get a response from a JSON API server.
-Use `parseResponsestring()` to work with the data.
+Use `parseResponseString()` to work with the data.

 ```php
 use Art4\JsonApiClient\Helper\Parser;